Options for Processing Your Meat Birds

 Another option is finding a mobile processor to process your chickens.
 These are more difficult to find, but basically, it’s the custom processor on wheels.
 They come to your location to process birds on site.
 The cleanup will likely be yours to deal with, but the reduced stress of crating and trucking the birds is definitely an advantage.
 Another option is renting the mobile equipment and doing the task yourself.
 If you have the skill, the time and the inclination to have total control on how the finished product is handled, this may be the way to go.

 The final option is buying the equipment and setting up your own on-site processing area.
 If you do multiple groups of birds in a season or do a lot of birds, this option may make sense for you.
 Depending on the number of birds you do in a season, it’s possible to recoup the costs of the processing equipment in as little as a single season versus hiring the custom processor to do the job.
+You can watch on our YouTube Channel as we show you what processing a meat bird looks like.

 Advantages and disadvantages exist for all of the options for processing your chickens, so do some research to find which options exist near you to help you make the best decision possible.